meeby280/UdacityDataScienceProject2/README.md

 ## Instructions for running:
 1. Run the following commands in the project's root directory to set up the database and model.

-    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ETL pipeline that cleans data and stores it into the database:

+        `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`

-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run ML pipeline that trains classifier and saves the model:

+        `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run the web app.
+2. Run the following command to run the web app.
+    - Change into the app's directory.
+    - Run the following command:

         `python run.py`

 3. Go to http://0.0.0.0:3001/